MehranZdi/Image_Denoising/README.md

 ### A function for creating convolutional layers

 The below function helps us to implement convolutional layer blocks which are in the encoder part and the decoder part(Blue arrows).
-I trained this project on Kaggle, FFHQ dataset is available on Kaggle so you can use that.
+I trained this project on Kaggle, FFHQ dataset is available on Kaggle so you can use it.

 ```python
 def conv_blocks_maker(inputs=None, n_filters=32, kernel_size=(3,3), padding='same'):